Here are the 10 must-have gadgets and apps for homeschooling that every homeschool family should have!

-We’re a Young Living essential oil using family and over the last few years have really changed the way we approach life, stress, and health.
+We’re an essential oil using family and over the last few years have really changed the way we approach life, stress, and health.

 I usually start it with some peppermint when I wake up in the morning and by the time the kids are awake, the house smells great and everyone is in a great mindset.

 I’m not sure school would go even half as good as it does without our daily diffusing.

-We all prefer different types, so it’s really about which types works for each of your family members.
+We all prefer different types, so it’s really about which type works for each of your family members.

 10. A SELFIE STICK

 My kids love taking pictures and when I recently brought home a selfie stick from a conference I had gone to, they were in absolute heaven.

 Suddenly, they were taking pictures together, clamoring to have us all in the photos, and spending a lot of time laughing, smiling, and recording memories.

-I’m sure the selfie stick will travel with us on our journeys, but even around the house it’s become a small thing that means a lot.
+I’m sure the selfie stick will travel with us on our journeys, but even around the house, it’s become a small thing that means a lot.

 And if you’re wondering if you absolutely must have these things in order to be a homeschooling family, the answer is, of course, no.